-Joe Rocket Army Tactical Glove Features
+Joe Rocket Army Glove Features

-Drum dyed leather and Span Poly
+- Drum dyed leather and Span Poly

-High-density padding over knuckles and fingers
+- High-density padding over knuckles and fingers

-Hook and loop wrist strap
+- Hook and loop wrist strap

-Official U.S. Army® licensed product (or under the license of the U.S. Army®)
+- Official U.S. Army® licensed product (or under the license of the U.S. Army®)

-Size Chart for the Joe Rocket Army Tactical Glove
+Joe Rocket Army Glove Sizing

 Please measure the circumference of your hand starting at the top side of the base of your thumb (see image chart) using a cloth tape measure and choose your size from the chart below.Please note all measurements are in inches.